canonical/ubuntu-pro-docs/user-management.rst

 * If you cannot see your new user’s details, click *Add contact* and provide their name, email address and job title.
 Select the box “Active Support Portal user” and hit save.
 * New users should follow the instructions `here <https://documentation.ubuntu.com/pro/account-setup/>`_ to log in to the Support Portal.

-For administrator-level users, please open a case in the Support Portal to request that they are added as a new user to your account.
+To create administrator-level users, please open a case in the Support Portal to request that they are added as a new user to your account.
 Include the new user’s name, email address and job title, and specify that they should be enabled as an administrator.

 Remove a user
 -------------